Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Information Versus Data

-The denial of the difference between information and data and the attempt to materialize information is culminating with the supposed \textquote{information-mass equivalence}\,\cite{HERRERA2014, Herrera2020, Vopson_2019, Vopson_2022} that leads to paradoxes in relation with the corresponding mass deficit.
-For instance in the framework of this equivalence, consider a data-bit encoding a bit of information.
-Duplicate the bit and make the original and the copy physically independent.
+The denial of the difference between information and data and the attempt to materialize information is culminating with the supposed \textquote{information-mass equivalence}~\cite{HERRERA2014, Herrera2020, Vopson_2019, Vopson_2022} that leads to paradoxes in relation to the corresponding mass deficit.
+For instance, in the framework of this equivalence, consider a data bit encoding a bit of information.
+Duplicate the data bit and make the original and the copy physically independent.
 Erase one of the two.
-The quantity of information remains unchanged, so that the erased data-bit does not display any mass deficit.
+The~quantity of information remains unchanged, so the erased data bit does not display any mass deficit.
 Erase the second bit.
 Information is lost that corresponds to a mass deficit.
-How does the second bit \textquote{knows} that the first has been erased?
+How does the second bit \textquote{know} that the first has been erased?
 This contradicts the hypothesis of independence.
-But if we suppress this hypothesis and assert that independence is impossible, does not that mean that information is not a property of the local data-bit, but a property of a global system?
+But if we suppress this hypothesis and assert that independence is impossible, does that not mean that information is not a property of the local data bit, but~a property of a global system?

 Yet another variation of this paradox.
-Consider a data-bit, encoding for a bit of information, whose initial value is 0.
-Erase the data-bit (set its value to 0).
-There is no longer information stored by the data-bit.
+Consider a data bit encoding a bit of information whose initial value is 0.
+Erase the data bit (set its value to 0).
+There is no longer information stored by the data bit.
 Erase the bit again.
 What is the difference between the two erasures?
-If there is no difference, an eventual mass deficit should not be due to any loss of information.
-It there is a difference, how the data-bit \textquote{knows} that it has been already erased?
-Only a global observer could.
+If there is no difference, an~eventual mass deficit should not be due to any loss of information.
+If there is a difference, how does the data bit \textquote{know} that it has already been erased?
+Only a global observer~could.

-A data-bit has a physical meaning at all scales: from that of a single particle in a two-compartment box, to the macroscopic scale.
-But information is meaningful only when it involves an observer, information is meaningful only at macroscale.
-Information, even the smallest piece, is an emergent concept.
+A data bit has a physical meaning at all scales---from that of a single particle in a two-compartment box, to~the macroscopic scale.
+But~information is meaningful only when it involves an observer; information is meaningful only at the macroscale.
+Information, even the smallest piece, is an emergent~concept.

-\subsection{Pair of states versus path}
+\subsection{Pair of States Versus~Path}

-According to Landauer \myquote{Logical irreversibility is associated with physical [thermodynamical] irreversibility}\,\cite{Landauer_1961}.
-This is a claim of generality of Landauer's law and is probably the most problematic point.
+According to Landauer, \myquote{Logical irreversibility is associated with physical [thermodynamical] irreversibility}~\cite{Landauer_1961}.
+This is a claim of generality of Landauer's law and is probably the most problematic~point.